Top 9 Law Schools In Pennsylvania

 The top 9 law schools in Pennsylvania are listed below.

-• Drexel University Thomas R. Kline School of Law: Drexel University’s Thomas R. Kline School of Law, established in 2006, focuses on experiential education.
-Students complete at least one co-op or clinical placement and provide 50 hours of pro bono service.
-Specialized programs include Trial Advocacy, Health Law, and Clinical Training.
-The acceptance rate is 34%, with median LSAT scores of 159 and a GPA of 3.70.
-The first-time Bar passage rate for 2023 was 71.9%.
-Tuition for 2024-2025 is $55,200, with estimated total costs for on-campus students around $83,204.
+• Drexel University Thomas R. Kline School of Law: Founded in 2006 and renamed in 2014 after a $50 million donation from trial attorney Thomas R. Kline, Drexel Kline School of Law is known for experiential education.
+Students complete at least one co-op or clinical placement and contribute 50 hours of pro bono service.
+The school is recognized for its Trial Advocacy, Health Law, and Clinical Training programs.
+For 2025, the acceptance rate is 37.8%, with a median LSAT of 158 and a median GPA of 3.72.
+Tuition is $57,025 per year.
+The first-time bar passage rate is 76.8%, with an ultimate rate of 91.1%.
+Employment outcomes are strong, with 92.1% employed within 10 months of graduation.

 Table of Contents